 But, what if success in the Digital Economy depends on something else?

-How close are you to becoming one in the workplace animal kingdom?
+How close are you to becoming one?

-Will you stay huddled with the masses of bleating sheep?
+Will you stay back with the many?

-Or charge ahead with the few roaring tigers?
+Or charge ahead with the few?

 "It turns out that success is coming from the atypical organizations, the ones that can get back to embracing irreplaceable people, the linchpins, the ones that make a difference.
 Anything else can be replicated cheaper by someone else"